Barnwell: The NFL's 50 most intriguing people, and why each matters

 Group V: The Breakout Stars of 2017 (and 2018)

 Can the standouts of 2017 hold onto their gains in 2018?
-And can the players who impressed underneath the radar last season take an even bigger step towards stardom this year?
+And can the players who impressed underneath the radar last season take an even bigger step toward stardom this year?

 33. Myles Garrett, DE, Browns

 Lost in the chatter about how the Browns foolishly traded away the pick the Texans used on Deshaun Watson is that they still might have ended up with the best player in the 2017 draft.
-Garrett really played only about 10 and a half games during his rookie season, but across 500 defensive snaps, the first overall pick racked up seven sacks and 18 quarterback knockdowns.
-Pro-rate those numbers over a full season and you're looking roughly at what Melvin Ingram (10.5 sacks, 25 knockdowns) did during his 2017 campaign, and Garrett didn't have Joey Bosa to distract teams on the other side of the field.
+Garrett really played only about 10½ games during his rookie season, but across 500 defensive snaps, the first overall pick racked up seven sacks and 18 quarterback knockdowns.
+Prorate those numbers over a full season and you're looking roughly at what Melvin Ingram (10.5 sacks, 25 knockdowns) did during his 2017 campaign, and Garrett didn't have Joey Bosa to distract teams on the other side of the field.
 The comparisons between the Browns and the 76ers are realistically too simplistic, but if you want to make them, Garrett is Cleveland's Joel Embiid.

 34. Jimmy Garoppolo, QB, 49ers